Security-Onion-Solutions/securityonion-docs/nids.rst

 Enabling and Disabling with Regex
 ---------------------------------

-In 2.4.90, NIDS rules can now be enabled or disabled in Detections using regex patterns.
+Starting in Security Onion 2.4.90, NIDS rules can now be enabled or disabled in Detections using regex patterns.
 Navigate to SOC :ref:`administration` - Configuration and filter for ``regex``, then drill down into soc --> config --> server --> modules --> suricataengine --> disableRegex or enableRegex.

 The regex flavor is Google RE2: https://github.com/google/re2/wiki/Syntax